 If you'd like a slightly more tailored introduction to Gearset, contact our team, and we'll be happy to arrange a demo and answer any questions.

 We'll reach out at a few points throughout your evaluation to help make sure you get the most from the trial.
 We also offer full technical support to all your users through our in-app chat.

 By the end of your evaluation, you'll have tested the core features of Gearset and demonstrated that it can help you solve your core pain points.

 Through your own testing and chatting with our team, you should also have an idea of how Gearset fits into your journey to your ideal process.
 This will be a process of steps — don't expect to have everything set up and done within a month.

 The next step is to decide how many users you'd like to license on Gearset.
 Our online pricing calculator lets you easily see the cost of adding users across our licensing plans.
 If you have any questions about purchasing licenses, contact our sales team at [email protected].

 As Gearset is a hosted cloud app, there is nothing to install in your orgs as part of this final implementation process.
 The team can simply continue using the same accounts they used for the trial.
 These will be automatically upgraded to your payment plan.

 With any new process or tool, there will be a certain period of ramp-up before you fully optimize things.
-While Gearset has been designed to minimise that time, it will take a little while for things to bed in.
+While Gearset has been designed to minimize that time, it will take a little while for things to bed in.

 During the first few months of adopting Gearset, there are several things you can do to make things as smooth as possible:

 Find a few users who will be your Gearset champions, and task them with training up new users and encouraging information sharing amongst the team.

 Make sure the team members know where to go to get support — from our documentation to our in-app chat.

 Does Gearset offer professional services or on-site training?